 Banh mi, like Pho, is the most exported Vietnamese specialty.
 Banh mi means bread but actually it refers to baguette sandwich filled with a variety of different things.
 Banh mi is easily found on every street on Vietnam, yet banh mi Saigon has unique flavors that allure many food lovers.

-Banh mi op la makes a favorite breakfast for many locals in Saigon, and it most definitely hits the spot before a long day exploring the city.
+Banh mi op la makes a favorite breakfast food for many locals in Ho Chi Minh city, and it most definitely hits the spot before a long day exploring the city.

 Pho, of course, is a must.
 Pho is the combination of soft rice noodles in a soup broth, normally prepared with either bo (beef) or ga (chicken).
 However, the flavor of soup broth is different with the soup in the North Vietnam.
 The soup broth is cooked with more type of herbs and a bit sweet.

 Pho in Saigon is also served with a plate of fresh herbs, typically including bean sprout, mint, and coriander.

 There are many types of bun, bun rieu, bun mam, bun bo Nam Bo...
 Bun, rice vermicelli, is combined with different things to make different dishes.
 Bun rieu is a Vietnamese crab based soup noodle dish.

 The soup calls for crab paste made from paddy crabs, which give the broth its main flavor, along with stewed tomatoes, that contribute a slightly tart and natural sweetness to the dish.